Hi-Biscusi-No-Excuseys/ProjectAtelier/README.md

 ## Wins and Improvements

-Project Atelier has successfully enabled developers to quickly and easily create a modern web application.
+Project Atelier has successfully enabled developers to quickly and easily create a modern front-end web application.
 The project has achieved its goal of providing a comprehensive set of tools to create a web application with minimal effort.
-However, the project could be improved upon by introducing support for additional technologies and better documentation.
+However, the project could be improved upon implementing more styles for the widgets, a color theme, and by introducing support for additional technologies and better documentation.